adamsjoe/lumiradx_tech_test/README.md

 ### Pipelie ###

 The GitHub repo contains a pipeline folder, this is the Jenkins pipeline to run the tests and produce the report.

+### Sample Report ###

+There is a screenshot of a report which I have already ran.
+This is in the SampleReportScreenshot folder and it is just a PNG - not an HTML report - the report is available on Jenkins.

+### Important - if tests will not run ###

+There can be reasons outwith my control why the Jenkins box could go down, the API fail and fall over.
+If this happens, then the tests can be run locally.

+You will need to install the API as per instructions sent out.

+You will also need postman (https://www.postman.com/downloads/)

+Once Postman is installed, start it up.
+On the main screen you will see an "Import" button.
+Simply drag and drop the file "LumiraDX.postman.collection.json" and the tests will be imported in a new collection called "LumiraDX"

+The tests will be imported.

+To run the tests in sequence click the "Runner" button (next to the import button.)
+In the new window which opens, select the "LumiraDX" folder, and then click the "Run LumiraDX" button.

 ## Test Structure ##